Salina, Kansas: Transportation

 Interstate 70 and U.S. Route 40 run concurrently east-west north of Salina.
 Interstate 135 and U.S. Route 81 run concurrently north-south along the west side of the city.
 The I-70/I-135 interchange northwest of the city is the northern terminus of I-135.
-K-140, which approaches Salina from the southwest, formally ends at its interchange with I-135 before entering the city as State Street.
+K-140, which approaches Salina from the southwest, formally ends at its interchange with I-135, and enters the city as State Street.
 North of Salina, the city's main north-south thoroughfare, Ninth Street, becomes K-143 at its interchange with I-70.

-CityGo is the local public transport bus service, operating five routes in the city (yellow, blue, red, purple and green).
-CityGo also provides intercity paratransit bus service to surrounding communities.
-Greyhound Lines provides bus service westward towards Denver, Colorado and eastward toward Kansas City, Missouri.
-Bus service is provided daily southward towards Wichita, Kansas by BeeLine Express (subcontractor of Greyhound Lines).
+CityGo is the local public transport bus service with five routes, and intercity paratransit bus service to surrounding communities.
+Greyhound Lines provides bus service westward toward Denver, Colorado and eastward toward Kansas City, Missouri.
+Bus service is provided daily southward toward Wichita, Kansas by BeeLine Express (subcontractor of Greyhound Lines).

 Salina Municipal Airport is located southwest of the city.
-Used primarily for general aviation, it hosts one commercial airline United Express with flights to Chicago O'Hare and Denver International Airport.
+It is primarily for general aviation, and hosts commercial airline United Express with flights to Chicago O'Hare, Houston Intercontinental, and Denver International Airport.

 Union Pacific Railroad operates one freight rail line through Salina.
 Its Kansas Pacific (KP) Line runs northeast-southwest through the northern part of the city.
-Salina is also the southeastern terminus of the Salina Subdivision of the Kansas and Oklahoma Railroad.
+Salina is the southeastern terminus for the Kyle Railroad and the Kansas and Oklahoma Railroad.
+The nearest Amtrak stop is at the Newton station serving the Southwest Chief.

 Utilities

 The city government's Department of Public Works is responsible for water treatment and distribution, waste water removal, sewer maintenance, and trash collection.
 Westar Energy provides electric power.
-Residents primarily use natural gas for heating fuel; natural gas service is provided by Kansas Gas Service.
+Residents primarily use natural gas for heating fuel, provided by Kansas Gas Service.

 Health care

-There are two hospitals in Salina: Salina Regional Health Center, a 204-bed not-for-profit general medical and surgical facility; and Salina Surgical Hospital, a specialized, 16-bed surgical facility.
+The two hospital systems are Salina Regional Health Center, a 204-bed not-for-profit general medical and surgical facility, and Salina Surgical Hospital, a specialized, 16-bed surgical facility.

 Media

-The Salina Journal is the local newspaper, published daily.
+The Salina Journal is the local daily newspaper.

 Salina is a center of broadcast media for North Central Kansas.
 Three AM and 13 FM radio stations are licensed to or broadcast from the city.
 Salina is in the Wichita-Hutchinson television market, and five television stations broadcast from the city.
-These include two independent stations as well as ABC, Fox, and NBC affiliates which are satellites of their respective affiliates in Wichita.
-Salina is also home to the only Public, educational, and government access (PEG) cable TV channels in the state.
+These include two independent stations and ABC, Fox, and NBC affiliates which are satellites of their respective affiliates in Wichita.
+Salina has the only public, educational, and government access (PEG) cable TV channels in the state.
 Cox Communications is the main cable system serving the city, and customers can see local programming and create their own programming to be shown on channels 20 and 21.